Daniel-Lin-S/decode_tonal_langauge/README.md

 ### Defining new models
 New models can be defined by inheriting base models `classifier.ClassifierModel` and `synthesisModels.SynthesisModel`.

+## Visualisation
+You may find some functions in `utils.visualise` helpful for generating figures to visualise your datasets from various aspects.

 ## Contact
 If you have any questions, you may contact me by email daniel.kansaki@outlook.com